-On the 19 May 2005, Dresdner Bank Frankfurt (DRESDEFF) instructs their sub-custodian Dresdner Bank London (DRESGB2L) to deliver against payment securities on behalf of their customer JP Morgan Investment GMBH Frankfurt (MGTCDE55).
+On 19 May 2005, Dresdner Bank Frankfurt (DRESDEFF) instructs its sub-custodian Dresdner Bank London (DRESGB2L) to deliver against payment securities on behalf of its customer JP Morgan Investment GMBH Frankfurt (MGTCDE55).

 The securities are to be received by Midland Bank PLC London (MIDLGB2L) in favour of Commerz Financial Products GMBH Frankfurt (CFPIDEFF).